1x-technologies/halodi-robot-models/Readme.md

 A Unity project with prefabs is available in the halodi-robot-models-unity-support folder.

+For installation instructions, see [halodi-robot-models-unity-support/Packages/halodi-robot-models/](halodi-robot-models-unity-support/Packages/halodi-robot-models/).

+#### Regenerate Unity models

 After regenerting the models using `colcon build` in your ROS2 workspace, you need to reimport the models into the Unity project.
 Load the Unity project, and from the menu bar run [Halodi] -> [Reimport Halodi Robot Models].

 After importing, prefabs for the robot models can be found in `Runtime/halodi/models/`.

-The Unity project includes the halodi-unity-package-creator plugin to publish to our NPM server.
+The Unity project includes the halodi-unity-package-creator plugin to publish to a NPM server.

 ### IHMC Simulation Construction Set (Java)